DAAily/daailyapis-python-client/README.md

-# Python Client For Daaily Services Apis
+# Sparky: Python Client For Daaily Services

 This package ought to include all clients of the services provided by Daaily.
 We will start with the `lucy` client.
 This will be a rapper around the `lucy` service.
 Based on HTTP requests.